zhanymkanov/fastapi_production_template/README.md

 # FastAPI Example Project
 Some people were searching my GitHub profile for project examples after reading the article on [FastAPI best practices](https://github.com/zhanymkanov/fastapi-best-practices).
 Unfortunately, I didn't have useful public repositories, but only my old proof-of-concept projects.

 Hence, I have decided to fix that and show how I start projects nowadays, after getting some real-world experience.
 This repo is kind of a template I use when starting up new FastAPI projects:
-- production-ready Dockerfile
+- production-ready
-  - gunicorn with dynamic workers configuration (stolen from [@tiangolo](https://github.com/tiangolo)) and JSON logs
+  - gunicorn with dynamic workers configuration (stolen from @tiangolo)
-  - optimized for small size and fast builds
+  - Dockerfile optimized for small size and fast builds with a non-root user
-  - non-root user
+  - JSON logs
+  - sentry for deployed envs
 - easy local development
   - environment with configured postgres and redis
   - script to lint code with `black`, `autoflake`, `isort`